powsybl/powsybl-open-loadflow/README.md

 ```
 ## Contributing to PowSyBl Open Load Flow

 PowSyBl Open Load Flow could support more features.
 The following list is not exhaustive and is an invitation to collaborate:
 - Distributed slack on loads;
 - The possibility for an initial PV bus that has switched to PQ bus to go back to PV node.
 - A distributed slack that can be configured by country;
 - A better treatment of non and low impedance lines.
 A good way to deal with this kind of lines is to merge the buses;
 - Computation on all connected components;
 - Operational limits management;
-- Increase the voltage regulation: only generators are regulating at that stage.
-Static var compensators, shunts and ratio tap changers can regulated too (local and remote).
+- Improve the voltage regulation: only generators and static var compensators are regulating at that stage.
+Shunts and ratio tap changers can regulate too (local and remote).
 We want to model these regulations in outer loops.